Gerriko/ble_scanner_WebApp_orientationSensor/README.md

 *   **Notification Control:** Allows users to start/stop notifications for individual characteristics.
 *   **Status & Error Reporting:** Provides feedback on the application's state and any issues encountered.
 *   **Responsive UI:** Adapts to different screen sizes.
+*   **JSdoc documentation:** The "out" folder contains the app's documentation about the javascript used.
+Documentation delivered using JSdoc.

 ## Prerequisites: Enabling Web Bluetooth